bluesky-social/atproto-website/content/guides/identity.md

 title: Identity
 summary: How the AT Protocol handles user identity.
 tldr:
-  - Every user has a domain name like @alice.host.com or just @alice.com
+  - Every user has a domain name handle like alice.host.com or just alice.com
   - Every user also has a persistent "DID" which enables migration between hosts
-  - The DID maps to users' keys and host addresses
+  - The DID maps to users' keys and current host addresses
 ---

 # Identity